ckai1/SAA/python/README.txt

 4. INSTALLING THE PACKAGE
 =========================

----
-4.1 tdt-saa (matlab)
----

-1. Download the folder TDT_SAA (matlab/TDT_SAA)
+1. Download the folder pySAA.
 	1a.
-If you like to run the matlab example (yes, the pySAA should include pipelines that work with different programming languages): install TDT (Hebart, Goergen, et al, see: bccn-berlin.de/tdt)

-2. Read README.txt, try the demos in /demos and the example in /example.

----
-4.2 pySAA (python)
----

-1. Download the folder pySAA (python/pySAA)
-  1a.
-If you like to run the matlab example (yes, the pySAA should include pipelines that work with different programming languages): install TDT (Hebart, Goergen, et al, see: bccn-berlin.de/tdt)
+If you like to run the matlab example, install TDT (Hebart, Goergen, et al, see: bccn-berlin.de/tdt)

 2. Prepare your data according to the specifications.

 3. With a command line change to the pySAA folder.

 4. Run the file interface.py with the selected options.
-[More extensive documentation might come soon/might already be in the repository]
+	[More extensive documentation will soon/might already be in the repository]

-Enjoy SAA!
-Kai